Sbozzolo/kuibit/dev/_sources/first_steps.rst.txt

 .. code-block::

-   from kuibit import simdir sd
-   from kuibit import visualize_matplotlib as viz import matplotlib.pyplot as plt
+   from kuibit.simdir import SimDir as sd from kuibit import visualize_matplotlib as viz import matplotlib.pyplot as plt